-Ralf Bissdorf is the lead coach for the foil program at Marx Fencing Academy and the newest addition to the team.
+Ralf Bissdorf is the lead coach for the foil program at Marx Fencing Academy.
 He is a silver medalist at the 2000 Sydney Olympics and an individual who will contribute with perspectives of the fencing scene in Europe and Asia.
 Ralf met Michael Marx while he was Head Coach of the Fencing Academy at the Singapore Sports School.

 Ralf started fencing at the age of eight in Heidenheim, Germany.
 At the height of his athletic career, he was ranked first in the men’s foil world ranking for over 500 days.
 Aside from the individual silver medal at the 2000 Sydney Olympic Games, he is a team gold medalist at the 2002 World Championships and a team bronze medalist at the same event in 2003 and 2005.
 He is the winner of 11 World Cup competitions, a Top 8 finisher in more than 50 Senior World Cups, and the overall World Cup winner for consecutive seasons 1999/00, 2000/01 and 2001/02.
 He has won multiple European titles in individual and team events and was four times German Champion.
 In recognition of his athletic success, he was in 2001 awarded the Silver Laurel of the Federal Republic of Germany - the highest award for a sportsperson in Germany.

 Ralf attributes his success to his coach Thomas Zimmerman, with whom he worked for 25 years.